mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/README.md

 If you have used specific IAM users/roles it is now a good time to switch to the developer role/user.
 As a developer you want to focus on building code and you may or may not know much about AWS.

 Go to the Proton console and move to the `Services` page.
 Click `Create service` and you should see the template that the admin has created *for you*.
 It should be called something along the lines of `LB-Fargate-svc` (or the display name you picked above).
 Click `Configure`.
 Give your service a name.
-I am going to call it `super-awesome-web-app`.
+I am going to call it `my-webapp`.

 In the `Service repository settings` you should select the fork of the application we specified in the prerequisite section.
 Now you are going to select how many instances of this application you want to deploy.
 We want two because we want to deploy one in the test environment and one in the production environment.